loganrooks/mcp-vector-database/docs/project-specifications.md

 - **explores_theme**: Connect texts by philosophical themes
 - **central_to/peripheral_to**: Relevance to specific philosophical debates

-### 5.5 Inference Capabilities
+### 5.6 Inference Capabilities

 PhiloGraph's inference module will support:

 1.  **Transitive Relationship Inference**
     - If text A influences text B, and B influences C, infer A indirectly influences C
-   - Implemented using recursive Common Table Expressions (CTEs)
+    - Implemented using recursive Common Table Expressions (CTEs) or graph algorithms

 2.  **Inverse Relationship Maintenance**
     - Automatically create bidirectional relationships (if A cites B, then B is_cited_by A)
     - Implemented via database triggers or application logic

 3.  **Path Discovery**
     - Find chains of influence between distant texts
     - Example: "Show the intellectual pathway from Kant to Derrida on the concept of 'truth'"

 4.  **Conceptual Inheritance**
     - If text A defines a concept and text B extends A, infer B inherits that concept
     - Useful for building concept genealogies

 5.  **Contextual Clustering**
     - Infer relationships between texts that share multiple connections to the same texts
     - "These texts likely belong together because they cite similar sources"

 6.  **Semantic Relationship Validation**
     - Verify explicit relationships by measuring semantic similarity
     - Example: If text A supposedly "extends" text B, their embeddings should have meaningful similarity

 7.  **Relationship Discovery**
     - Suggest potential relationships between semantically similar texts that lack explicit connections
     - "These texts have 90% semantic similarity but no recorded relationship - consider adding one"

 8.  **Conceptual Drift Analysis**
     - Track how concepts evolve through intellectual history by comparing embeddings along relationship chains
     - "How did 'truth' semantically shift from Kant to Hegel to Marx?"

 9.  **Cross-School Concept Mapping**
     - Identify semantically similar discussions across different philosophical traditions
     - "Show Continental philosophy texts that discuss concepts semantically similar to Wittgenstein's 'language games'"

 10. **Weighted Path Discovery**
     - Enhance relationship paths by incorporating semantic relevance scores
     - "Show the path from Kant to Derrida, prioritizing texts with high semantic similarity to 'deconstruction'"

-### 5.6 Essay Support Features
+### 5.7 Essay Support Features

 PhiloGraph will provide specialized support for the essay writing process:

 1.  **Evidence Collection**
     - Find supporting quotations for specific arguments
     - Identify contradicting viewpoints to address
     - Suggest relevant passages missed in initial research

 2.  **Argument Construction**
     - Generate essay outlines based on collected evidence
     - Map logical relationships between chosen quotations
     - Identify gaps in argumentation

 3.  **Citation Management**
-   - Generate properly formatted citations for selected passages
+    - Generate properly formatted citations for selected passages (using extracted page/structural info)
     - Track citation frequency and distribution across sources
     - Ensure balanced representation of required readings

 4.  **AI-Assisted Drafting**
-   - Collaborate with AI tools (like Gemini 2.5 Pro) to develop drafts incorporating cited materials
+    - Collaborate with AI tools (like Gemini 2.5 Pro) via MCP interface to develop drafts incorporating cited materials
     - Check essay drafts against source material for accuracy
     - Get suggestions for further reading based on essay direction

-### 5.7 Revenue Model Options
+### 5.8 Revenue Model Options

 1.  **Pay What You Can (PWYC)** base with premium features
 2.  **Freemium**: Limited free tier with paid upgrades
 3.  **Academic Pricing**: Discounted for educational institutions
 4.  **API Usage**: Charge for MCP/API access based on usage

 ## 6. Strategic Roadmap & Funding Considerations